Dhiyaa Al-Musawi: Published work

-In a 2005 WikiLeaks unclassified report from Manama, Bahrain about news media reactions regarding the 2005 elections in Iraq under U.S. occupation, the report mentions al-Mousawi as a "popular Al Wasat columnist."
-The report further quotes him having written "Arabs are contradicting themselves when they support Palestinian elections under the Israeli occupation but condemn them under the Americans in Iraq."

 Occupations

 Mr. al-Musawi is a contributor to the Al-Watan Newspaper in Bahrain and is President of the Culture Dialogue Centre.

 Dhiyaa is President of the Bahrain Human Rights Society.

 In the media

 During an interview aired on Abu Dhabi Television on 29 December 2006, al-Musawi expressed his opinion that the socio-economic problems in the Arab / Islamic world that cause hatred and division are due to lack of "reform," stressing that Islam needs to "reshape religious thinking."

 On a live televised debate dated 16 November 2010 (the original in Arabic being found at the Al Jazeera Youtube), regarding censoring religious programming, Dhiyaa is quoted:

 On 16 November 2015, speaking to the Bahraini parliament about building an enlightened society by eliminating extremism, Mr. al-Moussawi expressed:

 In April 2016, Al-Musawi is quoted addressing the Bahraini Shura Council in advocating for progress in growing women's rights, asking not to allow the current law, supported by the state Constitution, to be weakened, and questioning the political fear-mongering rhetoric.